 The colors in a chameleon's skin are controlled by an amino acid called guanine, which are formed as crystals.
 When a chameleon's reactions lead to the crystals moving apart or closer to each other, light wavelengths bouncing off the crystals lead to the color changes we see.

 10. Male and Female Chameleons Are Different

-Male chameleons tend to have horns, spikes and crests around their heads whereas the females do not.
+Male chameleons tend to have horns, spikes and crests around their heads, whereas the females do not.
 The males also tend to show off more brightly colored patterns, which usually occurs during mating time, to impress the females.
 Most pet chameleons tend to be males because they have more ornamentation on their bodies.

 11. Chameleons Have Almost 360 Degree Vision

 Each of a chameleon's bulging eyes can move in two different directions independent of the other.
 This allows them to see in an almost 360 range around them.
 It also allows them to keep their attention on two different things simultaneously.
 Their sight is so good that they can see insects as far away as 20 feet.
-In addition to their amazing physical range of their vision, they also can see in the ultraviolet light spectrum.
+In addition to their amazing physical range of their vision, they can also see in the ultraviolet light spectrum.